withjam/slimjs/README.md

 <h2>Assumptions</h2>

 <p>$limJS makes certain assumptions in its approach.
 The most major assumption is that document.querySelector and document.querySelectorAll will be present.
 This may eliminate it from use when a broad audience is supported but allows it to run quickly on modern browsers, a controlled audience, or in mobile development.
 Other assumptions may be made in the performance tests and/or code and will be reflected in this section if they are added in the future.</p>

+<h2>Dependencies</h2>

+<p>$limJS itself currently depends on Google Closure since it is designed for its compiler.
+The internal tests use JSLitmus for running performance tests.
+The test pages also use LazyLoad.js to ensure that JSLitmus and $limJS download and execute before any $lim tests are performed.</p>